Bonis98/OAuth2-server/README.md

 These parameters can be included within the body of a POST request, or be sent as URL Query Parameters like this: `/oauth/authorize?client_id=<ID>&redirect_uri=<URL>&response_type=code`

-Server will respond with an error or a redirect to the redirect_uri.
+The server will respond with an error or a redirect to the redirect_uri.

 [back](#top)